silverjuke/silverjuke/docs/skinning.md

 - StartVis

   This target  starts  or stops the currently selected or running visualization.
-  Also note the <div> target VisRect.
+  Also note the div-target VisRect.

 - Stop, StopAfterThisTrack, StopAfterEachTrack